 That is a quote from this book Convicted: A Crooked Cop, An Innocent Man, and an Unlikely Journey of Forgiveness and Friendship.
 This is how too many people think it takes to live to just stay ahead.
 Is there another way?
 Is there a better way?
 Of course there is the Jesus way but is that practical?
 Can you live in this real broken world practicing the Jesus way?

 Colossians 3:1-15 is a beautiful and practical section of scripture.
 Lots of practicalities of how to live this brave life of faith, this Jesus way.
-We just wrestled through this section of scripture yesterday in my church.

 It starts out in vv.
 1-4 with this good life practice: Since you have been raised to new life with Christ, set your sights on the realities of heaven, where Christ sits in the place of honor at God’s right hand.
 Think about the things of heaven, not the things of earth.
 For you died to this life, and your real life is hidden with Christ in God.
 And when Christ, who is your life, is revealed to the whole world, you will share in all his glory.